Nervosys/Botnix/docs/languages-frameworks/octave.section.md

 ## Packaging Octave Packages {#ssec-octave-packaging}

-Nixpkgs provides a function `buildOctavePackage`, a generic package builder function for any Octave package that complies with the Octave's current packaging format.
+Botpkgs provides a function `buildOctavePackage`, a generic package builder function for any Octave package that complies with the Octave's current packaging format.

 All Octave packages are defined in [pkgs/top-level/octave-packages.nix](https://github.com/nervosys/Botnix/blob/master/pkgs/top-level/octave-packages.nix) rather than `pkgs/all-packages.nix`.
 Each package is defined in their own file in the [pkgs/development/octave-modules](https://github.com/nervosys/Botnix/blob/master/pkgs/development/octave-modules) directory.